mpv-player/mpv/DOCS/man/en/mpv.rst

     Step forward.
 Pressing once will pause movie, every consecutive press will play one frame and then go into pause mode again.

+,
+    Step backward.
+Pressing once will pause movie, every consecutive press will play one frame in reverse and then go into pause mode again.

 q / ESC
     Stop playing and quit.